Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC10094541/

-• Type: Systematic review.
+• Study type: Systematic review.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC5523874/

-• Population: Preclinical and clinical data.
+• Population: Preclinical and clinical studies on inflammation and pain.

-• ↓ pro-inflammatory cytokines
+• Decrease in pro-inflammatory cytokines

-• ↓ oxidative stress
+• Reduced oxidative stress

-• Type: Mechanistic review.
+• Study type: Mechanistic review.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC6885272/

-• Population: Healthy male volunteers performing high-intensity exercise.
+• Population: Healthy male athletes.

-• Intervention: Infrared low-level laser therapy (LLLT) applied to muscles before exercise.
+• Intervention: Infrared LLLT before intensive exercise.

-• Study Type: Randomized, placebo-controlled clinical trial.
+• Study type: Randomized, placebo-controlled trial.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC12286287/